Hoof Pictures and

 January - October 2013

 TUCKER - Dutch Warmblood gelding, total hoof/body rehab 2012-2016.
 Tucker has been adopted by a wonderful young lady and lives happily in Indiana doing just about anything she asks of him!

-December 2017 - This is going to be an ongoing case study for a mare at a rescue that I'm working on.
-She is a middle aged quarter horse who has been used hard for summer camps for many years.
-She has developed some low grade side bone and has very thin soles.
+Lilli - middle aged quarter horse who has been used hard for summer camps for many years.
+She developed some low grade side bone, moderate navicular and had very thin soles.
 For the winter, we opted to go with something that would keep her comfortable in turnout and while ridden lightly.
 I used felt in an Easycare Glove shell with the back cut out, glued on with Vettec adhere.
-So far, she is loving them!
+(Dec.
+2017)